reulan/dotfiles/README.md

 # dotfiles

-reulan's dotfiles for bootstrapping MacOS or PopOS
+reulan's dotfiles for bootstrapping the following operating systems:

-The following utlities are used:
+- MacOS
+- PopOS
+- Arch Linux

+The following utlities are used, some which are shared across all distributions and some which I specificially prefer as a user of the operating system.

 Shared:
 - [kitty](https://github.com/kovidgoyal/kitty) | terminal emulator